 Call recording capability is made available with CUE 3.0 which ships with UC500 Software Pack 4.2.7 or later.
 The call record softkey on Cisco IP Phones requires CME release 4.3 that will be made available with Early Adopter Software Pack 7.0.0. scheduled to be released around July/Aug '08.
 Note that the CUE 3.0 Live record feature is for the occasional ad hoc recording.
 If customer needs all calls records due to regulations, third party product such as Telrex or Witness will be required.

-Does the UC500 support call center type application?
+Does the UC500 support collecting statistics using B-ACD call center feature?